snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 A description of all configuration attributes can be found [here](src/resources/environment.default.xml)

-### Language and Translations
+### Internationalization: Languages and automatic Translations

 The _messages.properties_ is the language file to translate every application specific text.
 You can overwrite it through putting your own file into the environment-directory.
 All bean or bean-attribute-names will be translated - if no presentation xml file are present.
-To define a german translation, you would create the file _messages_de.properties_ to the environment-dirctory.
+To define for example a german translation, you would create the file _messages_de.properties_ to the environment-dirctory.
 All framework specific and generic texts will be translated through the internal _de.tsl2.nano.messages.properties_.

 The environments file _messages.properties_ generated on new beans provides default entries for all available fields and actions.
 Change it to define other translations (will be done since you change the bean-definition names in the xml files directly.
 It is possible to add html tags like: